Kannagi: Sri Lanka

-According to folklore, after the burning of Madurai, Kannagi traveled to Kerala and eventually arrived at the island of Pungudutheevu, near the ancient Manipallavam, now known as Nainativu.
-She visited approximately 25 sites in Sri Lanka, mostly along the east coast, and finally reached Vattapalai.
-Disguised as an old woman, she asked some boys herding buffaloes for food.
-They offered her Pongal made from buffalo milk instead of cow milk.
-She then requested a lamp lit with sea water.
-The boys, fearing she was a witch, sought help from the village.
-When the villagers arrived, Kannagi asked one of the boys to comb her hair, revealing a miraculous sight of 1,000 eyes in her head.
-She then ascended to heaven, declaring herself as Kannagi of Poompuhar and instructed the villagers to perform the same ritual each year on the day of Vaikasi.
-This tradition continues today, with both Sinhalese and Tamils participating in the festival by offering Pongal and lighting sea water lamps.
-King Gajabahu I recognized Kannagi as Pattini, making her a guardian deity of Sri Lanka for both communities.
+According to Sri Lankan folklore, after the burning of Madurai, Kannagi traveled to Kerala and eventually arrived at the island of Pungudutheevu, near the ancient Manipallavam, now known as Nainativu.
+She is said to have visited approximately 25 sites in Sri Lanka, mainly along the east coast, and before she reached Vattappalai.
+Disguised as an old woman, she requested food from some herders, and they offered her pongal made from buffalo milk.
+She later asked for a lamp lit with sea water.
+Fearing that she was a witch, the boys sought help from the villagers.
+When the villagers arrived, Kannagi revealed her divine form, displaying 1,000 eyes on her head, declaring herself as Kannagi of Poompuhar, and then ascended to heaven.
+The villagers light lamps, and offer pongal to her during the annual festival celebrated during the month of Vaikasi.
+In eastern Sri Lankan folklore, Kannagi Amman’s journey extends to Kataragama, where she comes to realise her divine nature and ascends to heaven.
+The Tamil month of Vaikasi, from mid-May to mid-June, holds particular significance for her worship in northern and eastern Sri Lanka.
+In eastern traditions, devotees sing udukkai pādal in her honour and invoke her through silambu attam, a fierce trance dance performed in the goddess’s attire and anklet ornaments (pandaram).
+This practice bears similarities to the trance dancing of Kodungallur Bharani.
+Kodungallur being a shrines originally dedicated Kannagi; there, men and women alike dress in attire associated with the goddess and dance while in a trance.
+Historical sources suggest that king Gajabahu I later recognised Kannagi as Pattini, establishing her as a guardian deity of Sri Lanka.